 But is this really Magdala?

-Many scholars feel that these ruins are those of a city called Taricheae.
+Many scholars feel that the ruins here are those of a city called Taricheae.
 According to the Jewish historian Josephus and other writers of the time, the city of Taricheae had a population of about 40,000 people, was fortified with walls, and was 30 stadia (about 4 miles) from Tiberias.
 In other words, this is likely not Magdala but Taricheae.
-So where was Magdala?
+But if this is correct, where was the home of Mary Magdalene?

 The Jerusalem and Babylonian Talmuds mention a village called Magdala Nunayya on the outskirts of Tiberias.
 Magdala means a tower in Aramaic, and is similar to the Hebrew word migdal.
 This tower may have been used for processing fish, and it very likely that the real Magdala was Magdala Nunayya, meaning Tower of the Fishes.

-Does it really matter that the identification of Mary’s home town is mistaken?
+Does it really matter that the identification of Mary’s hometown is mistaken?
 Firstly, Mary Magdalene might not mean Mary from Magdala, but Mary as a tower of faith.
-But even if the identification is incorrect, the church at Magdala can be considered a memorial to the memory of Mary Magdalene, and it is really not that important if it is off her birthplace by several miles, since in any case this no longer exists.
+But even if the identification is incorrect, the church at Magdala can be considered a memorial to the memory of Mary Magdalene, since the village of her birth no longer exists.

 Details of other sites of Christian interest can be found on the webpage "Capernaum and other nearby sites of Christian interest".